 Gold has historically been valuable because it can be used as a hedge against currency devaluation, inflation, or deflation, and it is a sort of safe haven during some market crashes.

-You may want to add gold to your portfolio, fortunately, investors can invest in gold in many ways, not only the common physical gold coins, but also gold ETF, gold futures, and other gold derivative investments that track the gold price movements.
+You may want to add gold to your portfolio, fortunately, investors can invest in gold in many ways, not only the common physical gold coins, but also gold ETF, gold futures, and other gold derivatives that track the gold price movements.

-This article is going to talk about how to invest in gold effectively as a beginner, and help you decide which way is right for you.
+This article is going to talk about how to invest in gold effectively as a beginner.

 The biggest demand for gold is the production of jewelry, followed by direct investment in gold, including coins, bullion (a bar or coin stamped with its value and purity), medals, and standard gold bars.

-Gold is always viewed as a “safe haven” investment that some people consider to be valuable during periods of uncertainty, insecurity, economic or political turmoil, wars, devaluation, etc., This is a key reason why the price of gold tends to go up in 2022.
+Gold is always viewed as“safe haven” that some people consider to be valuable during periods of uncertainty, insecurity, economic or political turmoil, wars, devaluation, etc., This is a key reason why the price of gold tends to go up in 2022.

 Gold is also valuable as an industrial metal because it is a good conductor of electricity, and is also used to make dentistry items and technological gadgets.